 With the return of some drier days, the stainless steel pipe trim around the edge of the pilothouse was tacked down and finish welded.
 This edge also acts as a water catchment and funnels the caught water down two 1/2" stainless pipes, one at each front corner of the pilothouse roof.
 My job, recently, has been to get the outside weld of the bulwark and transom pipe ground and primed.

-Well lots of little things have been happening on the boat during the last two weeks.
-Most of all it is getting the stainless steel detailing items made & installed onto the boat.
-While I went into Nanaimo to pick up some more steel plate (about 1000 pounds worth of 1/4" & 1/2" steel), Evan made & installed the fore peak.
+Lots of little things have been happening on the boat during the last two weeks.
+Most of all it is getting the stainless steel detailing items made and installed onto the boat.
+While I went into Nanaimo to pick up some more steel plate (about 1000 pounds worth of 1/4" and 1/2" steel), Evan made and installed the fore peak.
 Next Evan bent up the fairleads for the rear mooring bits.
 Here is a picture of the fairleads installed with the inside welds ground.
-Then the mooring bits are made from 3" pipe & installed in the rear deck.
+Then the mooring bits are made from 3" pipe and installed in the rear deck.
 The bottom of the bits have a plate attaching them into the hull as well as a 1/4" doubler plate welded just under the deck and attached to the hull too.